-If we break down the engagement by retweets and CTR, then 12 pm and 6 pm have been found to get the highest clicks – probably, because people look for reading content during these breaks.
-Also, 5 pm has been found as the time for getting the highest number of retweets.
+If we break down the engagement by retweets and CTR, then 12 pm and 6 pm have been found to get the highest clicks – probably because people look for reading content during these breaks.
+Also, 5 pm has been found as the best time for getting the highest number of retweets.

 Next, let’s look at the biggest social network, with 1.65 billion users – Facebook.
 It is used at home and at work – on the smaller as well as the bigger screen.
 And, it’s used on weekdays and weekends.
 An average user spends a whopping 50 minutes on the platform, everyday.
 Here are the key demographics of the platform.